March Gardening Checklist

 Flowers

-• Cut back dead stalks on perennials and ornamental grasses
+• Prune back dead stalks on perennial flowers and ornamental grasses to the ground.

-• Feed perennials with T&C Fruit & Flower Food
+• Fertilize established bulbs and perennials with T&C Fruit & Flower Food.

 Trees & Shrubs

-• Prune most trees now, except maples and birches (wait until summer to prevent bleeding)
+• Prune most trees now.
+Skip maples and birches until summer to avoid excessive bleeding.

 • Fertilize with Save-A-Tree or T&C Tree & Shrub Food

-• Apply Fertilome Tree & Shrub Systemic Insect Drench to prevent insect damage all season
+• Apply Fertilome Systemic Insect Drench or Acecap Systemic Implants to prevent insect damage to your trees and shrubs for the entire growing season.